igordillo/employee-app/README.md

 ## Deployment API REST json-server

-Run `npm run json-server` to deploy the json-server API
+Run `npm run json-server` in the root folder of the project to deploy the json-server API

 ## Development server